St Giles in the Fields: Revd. John Sharp and the Glorious Revolution

-In 1660 Charles II was rapturously received back into London and the bells of St Giles were pealed for three days.
-Royalism was at its highest pitch.
-William Heywood was reinstated to his living for a short period before being succeeded by the Dr Robert Boreman, Clerk of the Green Cloth to Charles I and fellow deprived Royalist.
-He would be incidentally notorious for his bitter exchange with Richard Baxter the Nonconformist leader and occasional parishioner of St Giles.

 In 1675 Dr. John Sharp was appointed to the position of Rector by the influence and patronage of Heneage Finch, 1st Earl of Nottingham and Lord Keeper of the Great Seal.
 Sharp's father had been a prominent Bradfordian puritan who enjoyed the favour of Thomas Fairfax and inculcated him in Calvinist, Low Church, doctrines, while his mother, being strong Royalist, instructed him in the liturgy of the Book of Common Prayer.
 Thus he could be seen as bridging the divide within the reformed religion in England.

-Sharp became deeply committed to his ministry at St Giles and indeed later declined the more profitable benefice of St Martin in the Fields so as to continue ministering to the poor and turbulent parish of St Giles.The Rector would spend the next sixteen years reforming and reconstituting the parish from the disorder of the post civil war period.
+Sharp became deeply committed to his ministry at St Giles and indeed later declined the more profitable benefice of St Martin in the Fields so as to continue ministering to the poor and turbulent parish of St Giles.The Rector would spend the next sixteen years reforming and reconstituting the parish from the disorder of the post-civil-war period.
 He preached regularly (at least twice every Sunday at St Giles as well as weekly in other city churches) and with "much fluency, piety [and] gravity", becoming, according to Bishop Burnet "one of the most popular preachers of the age".
 Sharp completely re-ordered the system of worship at St Giles around the Established Liturgy of the Book Of Common Prayer, a liturgy he considered "almost perfectly designed".
 He instituted, perhaps for the first time, a weekly Holy Communion and restored the Daily Offices in the church.
 Sharp also insisted upon communicants kneeling to receive communion.

 In the wider parish he was constant in his catechising of young people and in performing visitations of the sick, often at the hazard of his own life.
 Somehow he avoided serious illness despite "bear[ing] his share of duty among the cellars and the garrets" of a district already synonymous with plague and sickness.
 Indeed, his solicitude for his parishioners left him at risk in many ways.
 He once survived an attempted assassination by Jacobite agents constructed around the pretence of luring him to visit a dying parishioner.
 He attended with an armed servant and the "parishioner" staged an "instant recovery".